Tixit/Gem.js/README.md

 If you're going to build a web application, why not do it with `Style`?

-While a `Block` is pretty analogous to its HTML node, `Style`s in blocks.js are quite different from normal CSS.
+While a `Block` is pretty analogous to its HTML node, `Style` objects in blocks.js are quite different from normal CSS.

 In blocks.js, individual css style properties do *not* cascade.
 Instead, whole `Style` objects cascade.
 This may not seem like much of a difference, but it makes all the difference.
 For example: